UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team10-self-driving.md

 ```

 ### Bellman Equation Evaluation
-As the vehicle states in autonumous driving is continuous, it's impossible to model each state.
+As the vehicle state in autonomous driving is continuous, it's impossible to model each state.
 Therefore, a discretization method is used to represent the reward of each state.
 For each time-step t, the value function is represented as a 4D tensor which is discretized into $$N_H * N_W$$ position bins,$$N_v$$ velocity bins and $$N_{\theta}$$ orientation bins.
-The value function and action value function can be described by the following 2 equitions
+The value function and action value function can be described by the following 2 equations

 $$V(L_{t}^{ego}, \hat{L}_t^{world}) = \underset{a}{max}Q(L_t^{ego}, \hat{L}_t^{world}, a)$$

 $$Q(L_t^{ego}, \hat{L}_t^{world}, a_t) = r(L_t^{ego}, \hat{L}_t^{world}, a_t) + \gamma V(T^{ego}(L_t^{ego}, \hat{L}_t^{world}, a), \hat{L}_{t+1}^{world})$$

 The action-value function is needed for all ego-vehicle state $$L^{ego}$$, but only recorded world states $$\hat{L}_t^{world}$$.
-Therefore, it's scufficient to evaluate the action-value function on just recorded world states for all ego-vehicle:
+Therefore, it's sufficient to evaluate the action-value function on just recorded world states for all ego-vehicle:
 $$\hat{V}_t(L_t^{ego}) = V(L_t^{ego}, \hat{L}_t^{world}), \hat{Q}_t(L_t^{ego}, a_t) = V(L_t^{ego}, \hat{L}_t^{world}, a_t). $$
-Furthermore, since the world states are strictly ordered in time, hence the Bellman equations simplifies to
+Furthermore, since the world states are strictly ordered in time, hence the Bellman equation simplifies to

 $$V(L_{t}^{ego}) = \underset{a}{max}Q(L_t^{ego}, a)$$

 $$Q(L_t^{ego}, a_t) = r(L_t^{ego}, \hat{L}_t^{world}, a_t) + \gamma V(T^{ego}(L_t^{ego}, a))$$

-It's easy to observe that the above equation uses the compact states(position, orientation and velocity) of the vehicle.
+It's easy to observe that the above equation uses the compact states(position, orientation, and velocity) of the vehicle.
 Therefore, it can be solved using backward induction and dynamic programming.

 Below is the main implementation of computing Q values
 ```